codyduong/artNcode/home.markdown

 a 3D Printing, Digital Art, and 3D modelling hobbyist.

-I hodge-podged this website together using Jekyll and my limited knowledge of HTML, JS, and CSS.
+I hodge-podged this website together using Jekyll with React put in using Webpack.
+Please don't ask me, it was painful and I'm and idiot.
-Something is probably broken...

 <u>This website is still under construction.</u>